Nomthandazo45/TMA-Pre-Assessment/README.md

 ## Getting Started
 Open `index.html` in your browser to view the site locally.
+OR
+Download live server extension on your VSCode.
+Open the `index.html` and Go live

 ---
 Handcrafted with care for small-batch candle lovers!